MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 1. User attempts to sign in to an app that is protected by Entra ID, satisfies first factor (such as an Entra ID password).
 1. Entra ID determines that an additional factor needs to be satisfied, for example, by processing Conditional Access policies for the user’s tenant.
 1. User chooses the external auth method as second factor.
-1. Entra ID redirects the user's browser session to the external authentication method URL:
+1. Entra ID redirects the user's browser session to the EAM URL:
-   1. This URL is discovered from the discovery URL provisioned by the admin when creating the external authentication method.
+   1. This URL is discovered from the discovery URL provisioned by the admin when creating the EAM.
    1. The app provides an expired/near-expired token that contains information identifying the user and tenant.
 1. The external authentication provider validates that the token came from Entra ID and checks the contents of the token.
 1. The external authentication provider might optionally make a call to Microsoft Graph to fetch additional information about the user.